AT1693/Smart-Irrigation-System/README.md

 # Smart-Irrigation-System

 Connect the gnd of Soil sensor with gnd of Arduino.

 Connect Vcc with 5v of Arduino.

-Connect A0 with an analog pin(A0 here) of arduino here, if you need the value, else you may use the digital pin Connect your ardino board with usb port of pi.
+Connect A0 with an analog pin(A0 here) of arduino here, if you need the value, else you may use the digital pin.

+Connect your ardino board with usb port of pi.

 Install Arduino on your pi and compile the arduinofinal file.

 The four motor pins are only for testing purpose in case you want to run a pump or motor if the water level falls below 40%(or any pre-defined value you wish to set.
 Just be sure to make changes in both the seria_port.py and the arduino file for the value).

 For visual results, connect the four pins of stepper motor as in the code.